-CPWR’s Small Study Program provides seed money of up to $30,000 to investigate promising new research initiatives.
+CPWR’s Small Study Program provides seed money of up to $30,000 to investigate promising research and practical initiatives.
 Many major research projects began with a Small Study to demonstrate its viability or test the approach, and other studies have resulted in important stand-alone projects.
 A survey of researchers funded under this program found that more than 60 percent had published their findings in peer-reviewed journals.

-We encourage innovative research proposals focused on:
+We encourage innovative research proposals aiming to:

 How to apply for a Small Study Grant